Zachary Taylor: Command of Fort Howard

-Taylor commanded Fort Howard at the Green Bay, Michigan Territory settlement for two years, then returned to Louisville and his family.
+The command of his regiment was based in Fort Mackinac; however, the leading colonel was put on leave shortly after Taylor's arrival, and was replaced with a captain, which heavily annoyed Taylor.
+He therefore requested for the command to be moved to Fort Howard and placed under his authority.
+Taylor commanded Fort Howard at the Green Bay, Michigan Territory, settlement for two years, then returned to Louisville and his family.
 In April 1819 he was promoted to the rank of lieutenant colonel and dined with President James Monroe and General Andrew Jackson.
 In late 1820, Taylor took the 7th Infantry to Natchitoches, Louisiana, on the Red River.
 He subsequently established Fort Selden at the confluence of the Sulphur River and the Red River.
 On the orders of General Edmund P. Gaines, he later found a new post more convenient to the Sabine River frontier.
 By March 1822, Taylor had established Fort Jesup at the Shield's Spring site southwest of Natchitoches.

-That November (1822), Taylor was transferred to Baton Rouge on the Mississippi River in Louisiana, where he remained until February 1824.
-He spent the next few years on recruiting duty.
+That November (1822), Taylor was transferred to the First Infantry Regiment, and sent to Baton Rouge on the Mississippi River in Louisiana.
+While in Baton Rouge, Taylor bought a plantation 40 miles north in 1823, and after earning an insufficient profit, Taylor bought 22 slaves in an attempt to obtain more money; however, he was sent back to Louisville in February 1824.
+In Louisville, Taylor was made superintendent of a recruiting service for armies based in the western United States.
 In late 1826, he was called to Washington, D.C., for work on an Army committee to consolidate and improve military organization.
-In the meantime he acquired his first Louisiana plantation and decided to move with his family to a new home in Baton Rouge.
+In the meantime he acquired his first Louisiana plantation and decided to move with his family to his plantation in Baton Rouge.